Tony Longhurst: Contracted driver

 For 2000, Longhurst was hired to drive for Stone Brothers Racing.
 Longhurst came close to winning the 2000 Bathurst 1000 with David Besnard, despite making the most pitstops of anyone in the race, until an incident scuppered their chances while leading with ten laps to go.
 In 2001, Longhurst competed with Rod Nash Racing during the single-driver events before being drafted into the Holden Racing Team for the endurance races.
 Driving with Mark Skaife, Longhurst won the 2001 Bathurst 1000.
 2002 was Longhurst's last full-time season, driving for Briggs Motor Sport.

 In 2003, Longhurst only entered the endurance races, pairing with Jim Richards as he had done in the 1980s.
 He would sign for Perkins Engineering in 2004, but did not see out the full season.
 In 2005, Longhurst bought the license for Team Dynamik's second car, running the No. 45 car for Max Wilson under WOW Sight & Sound sponsorship.
 Following Simon Wills's rollover at the Sandown 500, Longhurst purchased the remaining license from Team Dynamik and replaced Wills as Wilson's co-driver for the following round at Bathurst.
 He announced his retirement from competitive racing after the 2005 Bathurst 1000, where he and Brazilian co-driver Max Wilson failed to finish the race.

-He also made an appearance at the Targa Tasmania in 2005 and 2006, finishing fourth overall in the latter.
+Longhurst also made an appearance at the Targa Tasmania in 2005 and 2006, finishing fourth overall in the latter.